-8 Conclusion
+7 Conclusion

-We developed a micro-simulation of the Swiss highway network in order to show that the governing environment can be useful for the modeling and design of agent-based micro-simulations.
+We developed a micro-simulation of the Swiss highway network in order to show that the governing environment can be useful for MAS development.
 In our simulation platform, the design has shown to be very flexible.
 Future work will consist in improving the vehicle behavior modeling and the performance of the platform, and in actually implementing the adaptive and distributed speed limit regulations in order to achieve an optimal car throughput.
 We shortly explain hereafter those points.